 What is a Panic Attack?

 A panic attack is a brief episode of intense anxiety, foreboding, and fear.
 Often these people who experience a panic attack seem to feel that they are going to lose control of themselves.
 These attacks generally are not attached to a specific event or object but instead seem to come from nowhere for no apparent reason.
 The onset of a panic attack is sudden and repeated episodes of intense unexplained fear from within accompanied by physical symptoms.

 New Perspective on Panic Attacks

 A panic attack is the realization of a projected thought originating from within toward the consequences of a future event or situation that may happen which produces the fear.
-Panic attack is a projected thought or idea based on a foreboding or overwhelming core belief that takes hold and ruminates in the conscious mind.
-As a result ruminating thoughts intensifies an onset of overwhelming fear that is unconnected or unexplained to anything present in the moment.
+A panic attack is a projected thought or idea based on a foreboding or overwhelming core belief that takes hold and ruminates in the conscious mind.
+As a result, ruminating thoughts and overthinking intensify the onset of overwhelming fear that is unconnected or unexplained to anything present in the moment.

 As a survivor, it is very important to know whether you are experiencing a panic attack or a flashback that has been triggered in your mind.
 The main difference between a panic attack and triggered memory is not the symptoms themselves but the perception of what is happening due to inaccurate information.